kmpartner/mediafeed-talk-group/README.md

 To login or logout as test user in frontend app, please use buttons in bottom part of top page

+If vulnerbility issue during installing dependency happens (that is probably not problems for running and testing), and 'npm audit fix' command doesn't solve problems, please try to use lower version of nodejs (such as v12.22.8) after deleting node_modules and package-lock.json.

 ### backend